akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 <b>10.76 euros per month</b> after taxes for <b>3 VPS</b>.
 Suits our needs and it's only <b>13%</b> of our monthly GCP invoice.

 Yes you need to log each time to your VPS to upgrade your docker images, but it works and it's really cost effective.
 Furthermore, users don't care.
+And remember you don't have a lot of time on your hands, it's not like you are doing daily or even weekly updates.

 <br /><br />
 # Why did it take so long?